vishalvishw10/facebook-friend-autocomplete/README.md

 ### showAvatars

-A boolean value indicating whether to show friend's avatars in suggestions or not. (defaults to `true`)
+A boolean value indicating whether to show a friend's avatars in suggestions or not. (defaults to `true`)

 ### avatarSize